Another Korean rice bowl to love: Hwe Dup Bap! Refreshing, satisfying, and utterly delicious with fresh raw fish + spicy-sweet-tangy Gochujang Sauce.

 What is sushi rice?
 How is it different from regular rice?

-Sushi rice is short grain rice that’s also labeled sweet rice.
+Sushi rice is short grain rice that’s served in sushi and sushi rolls.
 The higher starch content and small, rounded shape cooks differently than long or medium grain rice.
 The texture is more sticky, firm, and toothsome.
 In sushi rolls, sushi rice is often flavored with vinegar and sugar.

 What is Cho Gochujang Sauce?